Drkpulse/Aedar_discordjsBot/README.md

-# Still with no name Discord Bot
+# Aedar multi-purpose Discord Bot

-This bot is designed to enhance the Patins No Porto discord server
+This bot is designed to enhance the Patins No Porto discord server, and other fancy stuff

 ## Features